junhaoliao/iCtrl/README.md

 Support for Linux/Mac will be added (when I actually found my MacBook useful...
 Thumbs down for Apple not supporting Linux on their latest models).

 ## V4 Change Log
+This script is updated to v4.2 on December 30, 2019.
+1. Change encoding to ASCII to avoid port usage display issues on some machines
+2. Change port scanning method to check ports not occupied by current user

 This script is updated to v4.1 on December 22, 2019.
-1. Added icon for the executable.
+1. script icon for the executable.
 See "Special Thanks to..." for more details.
 2. Fixed a bug where establishing multiple VNC connections on a same machine can cause fatal errors, which is due to the environment of the lab machines.

 This script is updated to v4 on December 21, 2019.
 1. Ece297vnc method deprecated.
-Now establish VNC connections directly by calling "vncserver" on the remote machine.
+Now establish VNC connections directly by calling "vncserver" on the remote maAchine.
 2. Port scanning tool to confirm the availability of selection.
 3. Password is now encrypted.
 It is definitely safer than plain text.